Liberty Protection Safeguards (LPS)

 - include 16 and 17 year olds who meet the criteria.

-Communication with internal and external stakeholders is ongoing, with the Local Multi Agency Network (LMAN) providing the main platform to share ideas and good practice with nominated lead officers across community and acute health trusts, Clinical Commissioning Groups and representatives from the provider market.
+Communication with internal and external stakeholders is ongoing.
+The Local Multi Agency Network (LMAN) provides the main platform to share ideas and good practice with nominated lead officers across community and acute health trusts, Integrated Care Boards and representatives from the provider market.
 Regular bulletin updates on the LPS project are provided in the Kent and Medway Adult Safeguarding Board bulletins and the Design and Learning Centre newsletters.